ThungYongHan/Touristy/README.md

 # TouristyWebsiteProject
-The full file with folders is Penang.zip\n penang.sql is the exported sql
+The full file with folders is Penang.zip and penang.sql is the exported sql